killthebuddh4/gadfly-go/README.md

  ./test.sh
  ```

-# notes on the vision
+# Notes on the vision

 - Imagine a programming language designed from the ground up to be used by
   language models (LMs).